AljoschaMeyer/pavo-rs/README.md

 ### Binder Patterns

 Binder patterns are used to destructure expressions into subcomponents and bind these subcomponents to names.
-All mechanisms in pavo that introduce bound identifiers (`let` bindings, `catch` clauses and function arguments) do so via patterns.
+All mechanisms in pavo that introduce bound identifiers (`let` bindings, `catch` clauses, `case` and `loop` expressions, and function arguments) do so via patterns.

+No single pattern may bind the same identifier multiple times, so e.g `let [a, a] = nil` would be a syntax error.

 #### Blank Pattern